sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     No SAS process attached.
 SAS process has terminated unexpectedly.

-3)  The native implementation module for the security package could not be found in the path.The native implementation module for the security package could not be found in the path.
+3)  The native implementation module for the security package could not be found in the path.

-    For Windows Local connection, you don't have the path to the sspiauth.dll in yout System Path variable.
+    For Windows Local connection (and remote connections using IWA via {'sspi' : True}), you don't have the path to the sspiauth.dll in yout System Path variable.
 See the configuration doc to see how to specify this: https://sassoftware.github.io/saspy/install.html#local

 .. code-block:: ipython3